opennms-forge/onms-k8s-poc/README.md

 * Private Container Registry for custom Meridian Images (if applicable), in case OpenNMS Horizon is not an option.

+* [cert-manager](https://cert-manager.readthedocs.io/en/latest/) to provide HTTPS/TLS support to the web-based services managed by the ingress controller.

 ## Deployment

 * Use` Terraform` or your preferred methodology to deploy the Kubernetes Cluster and the shared infrastructure in Google Cloud or Azure.